morti86/gchatter/README.md

 # gchatter
 AI voice chat appliation - talk with a selected AI chat using your microphone and headphones.
 - either type your question or record it
-- can also record from the output, so can be used to cheat interviews ^_^

 ## Setup
 ### Requirements